-With the acquisition of Vanderbilt Wilson County Hospital, Vanderbilt Bedford Hospital, and Vanderbilt Tullahoma-Harton Hospital, VUMC is now responsible for assessing the needs of Davidson, Rutherford, Williamson, Wilson, Bedford, and Coffee counties.
-The Community Health Improvement team collaborates with individual community members, local health departments, non-profit organizations, and external health systems to adequately assess the needs of these counties.
-Visit our Community Health Improvement data and resource platform to explore community health data, read up on promising community health practices, find funding opportunities, and more.
+With the acquisition of Vanderbilt Wilson County Hospital, Vanderbilt Bedford Hospital, and Vanderbilt Tullahoma-Harton Hospital, VUMC is now responsible for assessing the needs of Bedford, Coffee, Davidson, Rutherford, Williamson, and Wilson counties.
+The Community Health Equity team collaborates with individual community members, local health departments, non-profit organizations, and external health systems to adequately assess the needs of these counties.
+Visit our Community Health Data and Resource platform to explore community health data, read up on promising community health practices, find funding opportunities, and more.

 For more information on VUMC's Office of Health Equity, please visit www.vumc.org/healthequity.